On view

 Photo by Jerry L. Thompson

-Schunnemunk Fork does not impose the artist’s order on the land, but rather reveals the complexities and nuances of the site, drawing attention to the land more than to the sculpture itself.
-The four steel plates both divide and unify the space, acting as a foil for the topographical ebb and flow and amplifying changes in the land underfoot.
-Inscribed into the land, the long, horizontal lines of the steel plates each function as a separate horizon or measuring stick.
-The various horizons recall the fifteenth-century Zen gardens that Serra first saw in Kyoto in 1970.
-While walking through those gardens, elements appear and disappear.
-The whole cannot be apprehended at a glance; instead one comes to understand the arrangement over time, by walking through the space.
+Schunnemunk Fork does not impose the artist’s order on the natural environment but, rather, reveals the complexities and nuances of the site, drawing greater attention to the land than to the sculpture itself.
+The four steel plates both divide and unify the space, acting as a foil for the topographical ebb and flow and amplifying changes in the terrain underfoot.
+Inscribed into the land, each of the long steel plates functions as a separate horizon line or measuring stick, recalling the fifteenth-century Zen gardens that Serra first saw in Kyoto in 1970, which were designed so that elements seem to appear and disappear as one walks through them.
+The whole cannot be apprehended at a glance; instead, one comes to understand the arrangement over time as they experience the space.
 Likewise, Schunnemunk Fork can be enjoyed from a number of vantage points, perhaps most powerfully by visitors who walk to it, navigate the spatial divisions created by the steel plates, and take in the sculpture’s visual connection with Schunnemunk Mountain in the distance.

-Schunnemunk Fork’s site has undergone a series of subtle modifications that reflect broader landscaping developments at Storm King.
+Schunnemunk Fork’s site has undergone a series of subtle modifications over the years that reflect broader landscaping developments at Storm King.
 Hay bales harvested by a local farmer periodically punctuate the landscape, linking the property’s agrarian past with the present.
-New plantings of native grasses and wildflowers have further varied this evolving landscape.
+New plantings of native grasses and wildflowers add further variety to this evolving landscape.
 When the work was first installed, it seemed to be very far from the Museum Building, which was then Storm King’s primary focus.
-With the passage of time, newly developed walking paths and additional sculptures were installed in adjoining areas, drawing increasing numbers of visitors to the area Serra pioneered.
-With deceptively simple means, Serra brought a previously unnoticed area of the Storm King property into sharp focus.
+With time, newly developed walking paths and additional sculptures installed in adjoining areas have drawn increasing numbers of visitors to the area Serra chose for his work.
+Like Serra, the artists who have made site-specific commissions for Storm King have spearheaded the expansion of its footprint by seeing the artistic potential of new and occasionally unexpected locations.

-Serra’s reputation was initially established with urban site-specific sculptures as well as various indoor structures.
-Perhaps his most well-known works are massive plates of hot-rolled steel shaped into complex curves.
-These sculptures, made on an architectural scale, enclose and activate space, inviting viewers to navigate spaces transformed by the imposition of these huge steel plates.
-Serra’s outdoor landscape sculptures comprise a less well-known aspect of his work but similarly engage the viewer.
-Many are comprised of steel plates, but others are marked by low, dense, rectangular or circular solid steel elements or stone shapes.
-The sites differ, as do the modules, but the approach remains constant, for the subject of Serra’s landscape works is always the site itself.
+Serra initially established his reputation through site-specific urban sculptures as well as large-scale indoor structures.
+He is perhaps best known for sculptures composed of massive plates of weathering steel shaped into complex curves.
+These sculptures, made on an architectural scale, invite viewers to navigate the spaces they inhabit, which have been newly activated and transformed by these huge, imposing steel enclosures.
+Serra’s outdoor landscape sculptures comprise a lesser-known aspect of his work but similarly engage the viewer.
+Many are composed of steel plates, but others are marked by low, dense, rectangular or circular shapes of forged steel or stone.
+Their sites differ, as do their constituent elements, but the approach remains constant, for the subject of Serra’s landscape work is always the site itself.